-7. Training Methods / Re-Up-Skilling Instruments
+1.4.7 Training Methods / Re-Up-Skilling Instruments

-Innovative and effective training methods need to be explored and implemented as well as various re-/up-skilling instruments and tools: (1) work-based learning1; (2) on-boarding training in factories; (3) innovative and up-to-date programs; (4) training by internal and external experts; (5) digital and specific seminars for industry; (6) standardized online courses (MOOCs and SPOCs); (7) training of trainers; (8) access to learning infrastructure for SME's and other target groups; (9) centers of excellence and innovation; (10) specialized training centers with simulated training environment - AR/VR training, e.g. VR Labs; (11) adult education and learning programmes; (12) education testbeds; (13) flexible and blended learning solutions; and (14) double degree education programmes.
+Innovative, inclusive, and effective training methods need to be explored, implemented, and adapted to initial education and up-/re-skilling programs as well as various re-/up-skilling instruments and tools: (1) work-based learning2; (2) on-boarding training in factories; (3) innovative and up-to-date programs based on educational resources; (4) training by internal and external experts; (5) digital and specific seminars for industry; (6) standardized online courses (MOOCs and SPOCs); (7) training of trainers; (8) access to learning infrastructure for SME's and other target groups; (9) centers of excellence and innovation; (10) specialized training centers with simulated training environment -AR/VR training, e.g. VR Labs; (11) adult education and learning programmes; (12) education testbeds; (13) flexible and blended learning solutions; and (14) double degree education programmes; (15) adaptive learning; (16) joint educational programs, including transnational learning.
 In addition, proper training methods need to be selected for different target groups, e.g., blue- or white-collar workers, or mass re-skilling or up-skilling for the battery production, or other parts of the ecosystem.